roycehoe/oldblog/_posts/2021-07-27-Quantum-Snacks.md

 ### Introduction: Part 1

-A tl:dr summary of the challenge information:
+A tl;dr summary of the challenge information:

 1. There are 3 logic gates: X, Z and H.
 2. Each logic gate has a 2x2 vector tied to it